-Whether you are recycling in your blue bag or at the Eco Centre, you should be sure that all recyclables are free of contaminates including food, grease, and garbage.
+Whether you are recycling in your blue bag or at the Eco Centre, you should be sure that all recyclables are free of contaminates including food, grease, dust and other debris.

 Unfortunately, when an item is contaminated it is no longer recyclable and, if it encounters other items, those items will no longer be recyclable either.
 This means that they will be diverted to the Landfill.